-XC Course IS CURRENTLY OPEN
+XC Course IS CURRENTLY CLOSED

 Be kind.
 Be Smart.
 Don’t endanger your horse or yourself the ground is too wet or frozen and sometimes both.
 Hazards can be hidden by snowfall.
 Any damage done does not repair itself.
 Maintenance for the area is by volunteers only.
 Knowledgeable and experienced riders are welcome to use trails at their own risk but no trail maintenance is done until late spring.